 Birthday invitations cannot be handed out in school unless the child is inviting all members of his/her class.
-Parents can find student address information in the PTA address book.
+Parents/guardians can find student contact information in their PTA student directory which is managed by and a courtesy of the PTA.

-ROLES OF STUDENTS, PARENTS, TEACHERS, AND ADMINISTRATORS
+ROLES OF STUDENTS, PARENTS/GUARDIANS, TEACHERS, AND ADMINISTRATORS